Dell G2725D Monitor Review

 • Limited console compatibility.

 The Dell G2725D is decent for office use.
-It has good text clarity, and it's also a good choice to use in a well-lit room, as it gets bright enough to fight glare and has good reflection handling.
+It has good text clarity, and it's also a good choice to use in a well-lit room, as it gets bright enough to fight glare and has decent reflection handling.
 That said, it has terrible ergonomics as you can't even swivel it, so it's hard to adjust to an ideal position, and it has narrow viewing angles that make the image look darker from the sides.
 It also lacks any extra productivity features, like a USB hub.

 Pros